-Fundamentals of Machining
+Fundamentals of Machining 2 credits

-Offered every fall semester This course teaches the principles of machining and metal cutting using modern machine tools, hand tools, and precision measuring tools.
+This course teaches the principles of machining and metal cutting using modern machine tools, hand tools, and precision measuring tools.
 Students will learn to use an engine lathe, milling machine, metal cutting tools, and a variety of hand held cutting tools.